Basic workflow with no add-on ID (Manifest V2)

 Extensions can explicitly set the add-on ID using the

 browser_specific_settings key in manifest.json.
-However, this key is usually optional.
+However, this key is usually optional for Manifest V2 extensions.
 If you don't set it, then you can usually develop, debug, publish, and update your extension without ever having to deal with an ID.
 One advantage of this is that Google Chrome does not recognize the

 browser_specific_settings key and will show a warning if you include it.

 Note, though, that some WebExtension APIs use the add-on ID and expect it to be the same from one browser session to the next.
 If you use these APIs in Firefox, then you must set the ID explicitly using the

 browser_specific_settings key.
 See When do you need an Add-on ID?.

 If your manifest.json does not contain an ID then the extension will be assigned a randomly-generated temporary ID when you install it in Firefox through